HansonStudio/Privacy-policy/App_Privacy_Policy_en.md

 ## Privacy Policy

-Hanson Studio built the Division app as a Commercial app.
+Hanson Studio built the app as a Commercial app.
 This SERVICE is provided by Hanson Studio and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.